-A seminar which considers selected areas in New Testament theology, such as, The Resurrection of Christ, christology, Jesus and Judaism, Sermon on the Mount, etc. May be taken more than once for credit.
+A seminar which considers selected areas in New Testament theology, such as christology, womanist and feminist readings of the New Testament, Jesus and Judaism, Sermon on the Mount, etc. May be taken more than once for credit.

 Prerequisite: Bi.120.
 Six credits.